 January is the most popular month for getting divorced.
-Over twice as many people file for divorce in January as file for it in the second most popular month – September.
+Over twice as many people file for divorce this month as file for it in the second most popular month – September (I’m guessing the school holidays are to blame then).
 The first working Monday in January is termed “Divorce Monday” because it’s the most popular day to file for divorce.
-This year Divorce Monday falls on 10th January.
 My own Divorce Monday came over two years ago and I’ve now been officially divorced for almost two years to the day.
 It’s been one hell of a journey, and of course one which started well before the day I sent off my divorce paperwork.
 I’m not about to launch into some advice piece on whether or not to divorce.
 No-one can tell you that.
 But perhaps I can give you a little insight into getting divorced.

 Other Posts on Divorce